Application Security Best Practices 2025

 Forrester research shows: fixing a vulnerability in production costs 30x more than fixing it in the development phase.
 DevSecOps ROI: average 40% reduction in security incidents, 50% faster remediation time, 70% reduction in compliance audit effort.

-Automated Security Testing - SAST, DAST, SCA
+Automated security testing - SAST, DAST, SCA

-You're asking yourself: "Which security testing tool should I choose?"
-The answer is: all three.
-Comprehensive security testing requires three complementary approaches: SAST (code analysis), DAST (runtime testing), SCA (dependency scanning).
-Each detects different types of vulnerabilities - using only one leaves huge holes in your defense.
+Which security testing tool should you choose?
+All three.
+Proper security testing requires three complementary approaches: SAST (code analysis), DAST (runtime testing), and SCA (dependency scanning).
+Each catches different types of vulnerabilities, and using only one leaves big gaps in your defenses.

 SAST - Static Analysis